Graduate students in the English department can enter writing competitions in the programs or in the Clarke prize.

 The Eric O. Clarke Dissertation Prize, first awarded in 2013, was generously created in August 2011 by Dr. Petra Dierkes-Thrun (PhD ’03) and her husband, Dr. Sebastian Thrun, in memory of Dr. Clarke, who was a faculty member in the English Department and Cultural Studies from 1992 until his death in 2010.
 He did innovative work in nineteenth-century British literary studies and sexuality studies.
 He joined Pitt’s faculty as an assistant professor in 1992 and was promoted to associate professor in 1998.
 Dr. Clarke served as the English Department’s Director of Graduate Studies from 2001 to 2006, and he taught the Cultural Studies common seminar.

 To be considered for the prize, the dissertation must be nominated unanimously by the student’s dissertation committee.
 Self-nominations are not accepted.
-For English Department dissertations being nominated for August and December 2016 or April 2017 degree dates, committee nomination letters and a CD copy of the dissertation itself must be submitted by May 15, 2017 to Don Bialostosky, Chair of the English Department, in care of Jennifer Florian (email@example.com)
+For English Department dissertations being nominated for August and December 2017 or April 2018 degree dates, committee nomination letters and an electronic copy of the dissertation itself must be submitted by May 15, 2018 to Don Bialostosky, Chair of the English Department, in care of Jennifer Seemann (firstname.lastname@example.org)